erickrom/erickrom.github.io/about.md

 ---

 Hi, this is my personal blog!

 I don't expect many people to visit this site.
 It's mostly intended as a 'note to self' for me to add my thoughts on things I might want to remember down the line or for later use.

+I'll mostly be blogging about stuff I find useful at work or on any project I'm working on, mostly Ruby on Rails and Web Stuff.

+If you stumble across this blog and want to say hi, hit me up!

 ### Want to know more about me?